bluurryy/bump-scope/crates/callgrind-benches/README.md

 ## Results

-The benchmarks results in the tables below are shown in the format "instruction count / branch count".
+The benchmarks results in the tables below are shown in the format "instructions executed / branches executed / branch predictor misses".

 These are the results of a benchmark run with <!-- version start -->`rustc 1.87.0 (17067e9ac 2025-05-09)` on `x86_64-unknown-linux-gnu` using `LLVM version 20.1.1`<!-- version end -->.